Jakub-Szymkowiak/jakub-szymkowiak/README.md

 ### Hi, my name is Jakub Szymkowiak

 I am a graduate student in both Mathematics and Data Analysis & Data Processing at the Adam Mickiewicz University, Poznań.
 Before that, I studied at the University of Warsaw, where I obtained my bachelor's degree in Mathematics.

-📬 You can contact me by e-mail: ``jakubszymkowiak@icloud.com``.
-Write to me in English, French, or Polish.
-You're also welcome to visit [my LinkedIn profile](https://www.linkedin.com/in/jakubszymkowiak/).
+You're welcome to visit [my LinkedIn profile](https://www.linkedin.com/in/jakubszymkowiak/).

 🛠️ My technical skills include: